Changan Automobile: Oshan (2017–2024)

-Oshan (Chinese: 欧尚) was a passenger car brand under Changan Automobile.
-It was originally known as the Changan Commercial Vehicles, the division which focus on micro vans and light trucks.
-The brand was renamed to Oshan in April 2017 and began to produce passenger vehicles since.
+Oshan (欧尚 (Ōushāng)) was a passenger car brand under Changan Automobile, originally known as the Changan Commercial Vehicles division, which focused on microvans and light trucks before being renamed Oshan in April 2017 and repositioned toward passenger vehicles.

-In 2024, Changan decided to cease the operation of Oshan brand and merge the product line and sales channel into Changan brand.
+In 2024 Changan decided to cease the Oshan brand and integrate its product lines and sales channels into the main Changan brand.